harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

 ## Compare data structures
 ### BST vs Dictionary  :notes:
  * BST finds elements closest to (not necessarily equal to) some arbitrary key value
  * BST iterates through the contents in sorted order (in-order traversal)
  * BST are memory-efficient, reserve more memory than they need to
  * BST allows you to do range searches efficiently
  * Dictionary provides constant lookup time
-### BST vs Heap
+### BST vs Heap :notes:
   * Heap provides constant time lookup for min and max value
   * BST provides O(logn) time complexity for search,insert,delete & access
   * BST finds elements closest to (not necessarily equal to) some arbitrary key value
   * BST allows you to do range searches efficiently

 # Graphs
 * <strong>Connected Graph</strong> There is a path between every pair of vertex (nodes)